drsqrt/library/README.md

       : Basically my own way of bookmarking resources such that i can find that on every single device i am on without much configurations...
       : All the resources will be having the credits to the original author.
       : I don't own any of these resources, they are just the way of storing all of them in a proper organized way and for effecient searching.
+      :rename to library, as library makes more sense than files & folders
 ```